Does making traditional fancy fluted pie crust intimidate? Have no fear! This Apple Pear Galette is here!

 - 1 tablespoon lemon juice

-- 1 tablespoons beaten egg optional, or 2 milk, for wash
+- 1 tablespoons beaten egg or 2 tablespoons milk optional, for wash

 - 1 tablespoon granulated sugar optional, for topping